phplicengine/phplicengine-api/README.md

 # API
 PHPLicengine API

 You can use this API library for any needs, not necessarily for PHPLicengine API.
+With PHPLicengine API library you can contact with any RESTApi server and receive response as json/xml and parse them.

 ## Contents
 * [Usage](#usage)